wp-plugins/jump-to-post-edit/readme.txt

 == Screenshots ==

-1. [The "Jump to - Post Edit" area will be added to the "Publish" section of your Edit Post screen.  (version 1.0.4 shown)]
+1. [The "Jump to - Post Edit" area will be added to the "Publish" section of your Edit Post screen.

-2. [Moving the pointer over the "Jump to - Post Edit" area reveals the List of Posts.  (version 1.0.4 shown)]
+2. [Moving the pointer over the "Jump to - Post Edit" area reveals the List of Posts.

 == Changelog ==

+02/12/2013:  Stable with WordPress v 3.5.1

 01/25/2012:  Version 1.0.5 - Changed a bit in the CSS file, `jump-to-post-edit.css` which will allow for a scrolling post-list, and moves the list out of the way a bit from the `UPDATE` button in the post-edit screen.